Insurers, quotation abandonment and getting the basics rightPublished: Thursday, 07 August 2014 10:44 by Katharine Hulls, VP Marketing

 While having a direct link to the initial quote within the email may seem like an obvious tactic to re-engage the customer who has progressed part way through the insurance quotation process, only 25.7% of abandoned quotation emails actually contained this information.
 More encouragingly however, 8.6% of insurers sent further emails after the initial 24 hours had passed to continue to try and engage the customer.

-You would assume (perhaps wrongly or rightly) that insurers would want to optimise their email retargeting strategy to maximise its effectiveness – but only 5.7% took advantage of using personalised emails to continue to reach out to customers.
-It was also surprising to find that only 17.1% of websites personalised quotes and quote retrieval when the customer returned to the website, again a tool that you would expect to be a basic pre-requisite of quote retrieval but one which is clearly being missed by insurers.
+You would assume (perhaps wrongly or rightly) that insurers would want to optimize their email re-targeting strategy to maximize its effectiveness – but only 5.7% took advantage of using personalized emails to continue to reach out to customers.
+It was also surprising to find that only 17.1% of websites personalized quotes and quote retrieval when the customer returned to the website, again a tool that you would expect to be a basic pre-requisite of quote retrieval but one which is clearly being missed by insurers.

 After all when someone clicks on the quote retrieval link in an email or inputs their quote number into a website it’s not too much for them to expect to be recognized and see content relevant to them.
 With such an emotive purchase as pet insurance, surely brands are missing a trick by failing to use personalization to really engage those potential customers as individuals with relevant pictures of dogs/cats/horses etc and even use the pet’s name.
 That type of engaging content would really enhance the customer experience with the brand and create the emotional connection that is so hard to find when selling insurance.